Barnum's Bones: How Barnum Brown Discovered the Most Famous Dinosaur in the World (Hardcover)

 About the Author

-Tracey Fern is the author of two other picture books, Buffalo Music and Pippo the Fool, both Junior Library Guild selections.
-She lives with her family in West Newton, Massachusetts, where she's always on the lookout for unusual rocks.
-Boris Kulikov has illustrated many other books for children, including Max's Words by Kate Banks.
-He lives with his family in Brooklyn, New York, where he has not yet discovered any dinosaur bones.
+Tracey Fern is the author of the picture books Buffalo Music and Pippo the Fool, both Junior Library Guild selections.
+She lives with her family in West Newton, Massachusetts, where she’s always on the lookout for unusual rocks.